-The final thought on warm ups is that if we consider track and field athletes such as Jessica Ennis and Usain Bolt; we saw them perform to the best of their abilities at the Olympics.
+The final thought on warm-ups is that if we consider track and field athletes such as Jessica Ennis and Usain Bolt; we saw them perform to the best of their abilities at the Olympics.
 They performed to the absolute best that they had trained their bodies to produce.
-What we didn’t see was the warm ups they performed beforehand.
+What we didn’t see were the warm-ups they performed beforehand.

-None of these athletes would have performed as well without a proper warm up and none of them would have dreamed of not warming up at all.
-Although you may not be an elite athlete the same rules applies to you; warm up before your next race or exercise session to get the most out of your body.
+None of these athletes would have performed as well without a proper warm-up and none of them would have dreamed of not warming up at all.
+Although you may not be an elite athlete the same rules apply to you; warm-up before your next race or exercise session to get the most out of your body.